-I received a phone call from a previous customer (and previous coworker) about a vintage desk makeover.
+A vintage desk makeover is not what I had planned for this afternoon.
+But I received a phone call from a previous customer (and previous coworker) about her vintage desk.

 - Lisa: “Kandice, we are heading to Staten Island (from Long Island) to visit family, and I want you to refinish a desk for me.